degville/ubuntu-core-docs/docs/how-to-guides/image-creation/board-enablement.md

                     target: /
 ```

-See [Building a gadget snap](/how-to-guides/image-creation/build-a-gadget-snap) for details on how to build the gadget snap.
+See {ref}`Building a gadget snap <how-to-guides-image-creation-build-a-gadget-snap>` for details on how to build the gadget snap.

 ## Create the model assertion

-Before you can build an image to flash on the board, you need to prepare a [model assertion](/reference/assertions/model) and sign it.
+Before you can build an image to flash on the board, you need to prepare a {ref}`model assertion <reference-assertions-model>` and sign it.

 First, prepare a JSON file describing the model assertion: